We’ve discussed the early 1920s in the previous blog post, so let’s address what came next.

 We tend to think of Prohibition as the heyday of bootlegging and speakeasies…a vague, lawless period of time where old-timey whiskey traditions were thankfully superseded by the modern whiskey industry.
 We don’t tend to focus on the complete overhaul of the liquor industry that took place during the late 1920s…mostly because we exist in a new normal where we’re not asked to question the massive changes that took place during the 1920s and early 30s.
 The three-tier system seems normal to the modern consumer.
 The present focus of American whiskey production on bourbon manufacturers seems normal, but our understanding of American history is skewed.
 We don’t realize that the early years of Prohibition were plagued by bad actors diluting medicinal whiskey with neutral spirits or that many doctors were selling prescriptions.
 We tend to miss that the brick and mortar distilleries listed on all those old bottle labels no longer existed when those bottles were filled in 1927 or that only a handful of warehouse owners were selling the country’s medicinal whiskey stocks for a handsome profit.
-While it may seem that Prohibition was an age of gangsters and illegal activity, there was a great deal of legal and legitimate trade going on that was just as shady.
-It all shaped the future of American whiskey into something that the hundreds of-distillery owners thriving in the years before Prohibition would not have recognized.
+While it may seem that Prohibition was an age of gangsters and illegal activity, there was a great deal of legal and legitimate trade going on that was just as shady!
+It all shaped the future of American whiskey into something that the hundreds of distillery owners thriving during the years before Prohibition would not have recognized.

-Medicinal whiskey or “spirits frumenti” is “an alcoholic liquor obtained by distillation of the fermented mash of wholly or partly malted cereal grains, and containing not less than 47 per cent and not more than 53 per cent by volume of C2H5OH (ethyl alcohol) at 55.56 degrees centigrade.”
+Medicinal whiskey or ‘spirits frumenti’ is “an alcoholic liquor obtained by distillation of the fermented mash of wholly or partly malted cereal grains, and containing not less than 47 per cent and not more than 53 per cent by volume of C2H5OH (ethyl alcohol) at 55.56 degrees centigrade.”
 And as if Dr. Wiley had written this bit himself, it added, “must have been stored in charred wood containers for a period of not less than four years.”

 Physicians varied on their opinions on whether or not whiskey had medicinal value, but most agreed that standards should at least be set.
-The assistant federal district attorney, John B. Osmun, explained away any connection of revisions to the US Pharmacopeia may have had with the Prohibition Bureau.
+The assistant federal district attorney, John B. Osmun, explained away any connection that revisions to the US Pharmacopeia may have had with the Prohibition Bureau.
 “Whiskey’s entrance into the pharmacopeia is purely an act of the Department of Agriculture and was in no way inspired by prohibition enforcers.”
 (The Dayton Herald, Oct.25, 1925)

-During Congressional discussions/debates in 1925 over the Treasury Department Appropriations Bill for 1927, Charles R. Nash, Assistant to the Commissioner of Internal Revenue shared a memorandum he received from his boss, Roy Haynes.
-The concentration of America’s liquor was proving difficult but efforts were still underway.
+During Congressional discussions/debates in 1925 over the Treasury Department Appropriations Bill for 1927, Charles R. Nash, Assistant to the Commissioner of Internal Revenue, shared a memorandum he received from his boss, Roy Haynes.
+The concentration of America’s liquor was proving difficult, but efforts were still underway.

 Memorandum for Mr. C. R. Nash, Assistant to the Commissioner (Attention Mr. Evans) .